mangalam-research/salve/README.rst

 earlier simplify pass.
 The `[js]` parameter is where you want to save the resulting JavaScript.

-**SECURITY NOTE**: The way salve currently works, the JavaScript produced by rng-to-js.xsl is `eval`-ed by validate.js.
-It would be trivial to include hostile code into that file.
-Use at your own risk.

 Code-wise, a typical usage scenario would be as follows::

     // Import the validation module